 Within a score group (e.g., those scoring exactly 2110), we presume exactly half are above and half are below so that 600 does not correspond to 0.0000 percentile, nor does a perfect 2400 correspond to 100.0000 percentile exactly.

 A note about the current SAT vs the old SAT: The table above is from the old SAT, with imputed new SAT scores.
-This means that current SAT scores are not directly from the current SAT; they are calculated from how we would mathematically, or linearly, think about current SAT scores from old SAT scores.
+This means that current SAT scores are not directly from the current SAT; they are calculated from how old SAT scores convert to new SAT scores.
 This is good enough if you want a rough mapping between the two.
-Unfortunately, the College Board no longer releases exact numbers of test takers for each score, so we can't update this table for 2017 (though the percentiles shouldn't have changed much anyway!).
+Unfortunately, the College Board no longer releases exact numbers of test takers for each score, so we can't update this table for 2020 (though the percentiles shouldn't have changed much anyway!).

 Did you know boosting your SAT score by 160 points can dramatically change your chances of getting into your dream school?
 We've written a guide about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: